 - Each congregation should establish a backup plan; and have more than one Lay Chaplain - the recommended minimum is 2 - Information should be shared so that one can take over for another in case of illness, etc. - Type of ceremony, date, place and time, contact information for clients and venue - Where the service script is to be found

 Outreach

+- Bridal Fair, wedding venues, service providers

 - Baby fairs

 - Funeral homes

 - Website review: Can you be found?

 - Is your information clear and appealing?

 - Do you have a brochure?